parinthorn/summer-project/README.md

 # summer-project

-This will need SLEP toolbox.
+This will require SLEP toolbox.
 It is available here http://www.yelab.net/software/SLEP/